tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 ## Arrays

+#### Features
-Collection of elements.
+- Collection of elements.
 Also called with names Vectors, Tuples.
     - One dimensional array
     - Two dimensional array

-#### Introduction
 - Homogenous (all elements are of same type)
 - Ordered

-####Usage
-- Used to implement lookup tables.
-- Implement lists and Strings.
-- Many databases consist of 1-D arrays whose elements are records.
-- Implment heaps, hash tables, deques, queues, stacks and VLists.
-- 2D Arrays are used in graph theory, Image processing and algebraic equations.

 ####Types of Arrays
 - Static Arrays (fixed size)
   - Have O(1) insertion, deletion and reading.
   - Easy to implement.
 - Dynamic Arrays (grow in size as array grows)
   - Flexible in size
   - Perforamance as cost for flexibility
   - Complext to implement than fixed array.

+#### Usage
+- Used to implement lookup tables.
+- Implement lists and Strings.
+- Many databases consist of 1-D arrays whose elements are records.
+- Implment heaps, hash tables, deques, queues, stacks and VLists.
+- 2D Arrays are used in graph theory, Image processing and algebraic equations.

 #### Limitations of Arrays
   - Size can't be increased or decreased during runtime.